CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC Final Event Trials

+Q4: Can our team manually connect to the TI at some point during our Trials session?

+A4: The Ethernet link for the IDS and TI will be active at the beginning of the Trials session.
+Connections to the TI will fail until the CFE simulation starts; CFE simulation may begin at any point during the Trials session.

 Q3: How many rounds will be supported during a Trials session?

 A3: The CFE simulation will support a minimum of 4 rounds.